OctopusDeploy/blog/blog/2021-09/safe-schema-updates-3-ci-is-misunderstood/index.md

  - Continuous Integration
 ---

-This blog post is part 3 of my Safe Schema Updates series.
-The other posts in this series are available at the following links:
+This blog post is part 3 of my safe schema updates series.

+We'll add links to the other posts in this series as they become available.

 !include <safe-schema-updates-posts>